Main Human Characters

 - Hidden Depths:

 - It becomes more and more clear as the series goes on he really did genuinely love Caprica Six.
-(For her part, it was mutual, even if she happened to be using him.)
+For her part, it was mutual, even if she happened to be using him.

-- Tyrol at one point laughs that Baltar says in his autobiography that he was born on a farm on Aerilon, only for Baltar to get irritated and reveal that he was.
+- Tyrol at one point laughs when Baltar says in his autobiography that he was born on a farm on Aerilon, only for Baltar to get irritated and reveal that he was.
 He also reveals he worked to hide his native accent to make people think he was Caprican, (which he points out was very difficult) because he feared nobody would take him seriously if they realized he was from a poor, 'backwards' world.

 - Hookers and Blow: The Baltar administration was marked by its groundbreaking lap dance and pill-popping initiatives.

 - Hot Scientist: It's easy to forget he's a brilliant scientist.